 The researchers have focused on how the tests themselves have been made.
 A comparison has been made in the PIRLS, PISA and PIAAC tests.
 Solheim has said that the tests could have been made that favor girls more than boys.
 In PIAAC tests aimed for adults, the difference has largely lessened or else the gap almost completely closed.

 Some researchers claim that girls are subject to different requirements and expectations than boys, and that this could explain why girls appear to be better at reading.
 However, if this is the case, it cannot fully explain the differences.
-And we still do not have the answer to why this difference seems to disappear when the pupils leave secondary school and move into adult life.
+And we still do not have the answer to why this difference seems to disappear when the pupils leave secondary school and move IGNORE INTO adult life.

 One possible explanation is that PIRLS and PISA tests have more continuous texts.
 Such texts might contain descriptive or narrative words, which highly favor girls more.
 Boys are more geared towards non-continuous text though such as forms and advertisements.